IT TAKES A VILLAGE

 Water bottles were passed around, and then the groups went to their vehicles.
 Elise now traveled with Mary and the other women in an armored limousine.
 Campbell rode in the lead Humvee with its driver.

 Before running to her car, Elise whispered into his ear, “David, those women are doctors too, working for Soria.
-They said King Mohammed is coming to visit the base.”
+They said King Mohammed is going to visit the base soon.”

-Riding back to the base, Campbell wondered what the women in the tank-like car behind him were saying.
+Riding back, Campbell wondered what the women in the tank-like car behind him were saying.
 Were they discussing their trip?
 Hopefully, Elise had sensibly muted her lectures on endangered species because Mary looked like she needed some peace, quiet and heavy-duty air-conditioning.

 Mary was their first patient, and then would there be Matthew, Luke, John and Mark?
 Garcia would also be coming soon.